dkacza/library-api/README.md

  - Get data about all the users
  - Get history of rentals for each book and each user
 4. Admins can:
- - Promote users for higher roles.
+ - Promote users for higher roles
  - Do anything else

 Book can not be lend to user, if: